frnsys/speculating_futures/readme.md

 ---

-This syllabus isn't about science fiction per se, but there's definitely a lot of overlap.

-Here are science fiction books that I've enjoyed or that were suggested by others:
+This syllabus isn't about science fiction per se, but there's definitely a lot of overlap...here are science fiction books that I've enjoyed or that were suggested by others:

 - Trouble on Triton.
 Samuel R. Delany.
 - The Left Hand of Darkness.
 Ursula K. Le Guin.